 Do you know hard workers that can barely pay their bills?

 I believe it’s sad that we have so many people working a job and don’t have any means to buy enough food, afford better transportation, or a place to stay.
-I live in a town that has small vacancy percentage, expensive monthly rent, and costly application fees.
+I live in a town that has a small vacancy percentage, expensive monthly rent, and costly application fees.
 Surprisingly, I ran across people that I would have never guessed were homeless.

 Why are we so blind?